-An SKU Code is a unique alphanumeric string used to identify a stock keeping unit and is sometimes also called the product code, barcode, part number or MPN (Manufacturer’s Part Number).
+An SKU Code (or Number) is a unique alphanumeric string used to identify a stock keeping unit and is sometimes also called the product code, barcode, part number or MPN (Manufacturer’s Part Number).

-A retailer can either choose an SKU code that is convenient for him to understand and use or, he can use the same code that the supplier he bought from, had given to the product.
+A retailer can either choose a code that is convenient for him to understand and use or, he can use the same code that the supplier he bought from, had given to the product.

 Find out more about inventory management terminology in this guide.

-Is it OK to use the barcode as my SKU (stock keeping unit) code?
+Is it OK to use the barcode as the SKU (stock keeping unit) code?